UrkoRegueiro/Machine_Learning_Projects/Supervised_Learning_Projects/2- Car_Price_Prediction/README.md

 # Car price prediction using Regression algorithms

-In this project we analyze and explore a dataset on diabetes disease.
-The purpose of this project is to predict whether or not a pacient has diabetes.
+In this project we analyze and explore a dataset of prices from a car dealership.
+The purpose of this project is to predict the car selling price.

 Data set provided by HACKABOSS